Snake1999/libminecraftpe/README.md

 # libminecraftpe

-Disassembly of libminecraftpe.so so you don't have to waste your own time doing it.
+Decompilation of libminecraftpe.so so you don't have to waste your own time doing it.
+**I will only update the source when a protocol change has occured**

 ### Please visit the [releases](https://github.com/SupremeMortal/libminecraftpe/releases) page for downloads